hako/casper/README.md

 ## Usage

-You would need to signup to [Casper API portal](http://clients.casper.io) in order to use this library.
-Signup and comeback to the README.
+You would need to register an account on the [Casper API portal](https://clients.casper.io/register.php) in order to use this library.
+Register an account and comeback to the README.

 _I won't disappear in 10 seconds :P_

+Once you've registered an account and installed the library, to get started simply create a `Casper{}` struct and enter the following:

-Replace `"yourapikey"` with your Casper API Key.
++ `APIKey` - your Casper API key.

-Replace `"youapisecret"` with your Casper API Secret.
++ `APISecret` - your Casper API secret.

-And so on.
++ `Username` - your Snapchat username.

++ `Password` - your Snapchat password.

+`Debug` is optional and is set to false by default.

+## Example

 ```go
 package main